ni/automotive-camera-module-reference/docs/tutorials/gettingstartedexample/gse-gen-basic.md

     ![GPIO Timestamps](../../images/PXIe-148X-Gen-GPIOTimestamps-BasicSimpleGen.png)

-    > Note: The module interface does not toggle GPIOs by default.
+    > Note: The module interface does not read/write (*toggle*) to GPIO by default.
 Any change shown in the figure above reflects GPIO level reset when the example VI is first run and may vary by module.

 ## Related Documents
 - [PXIe-148X Getting Started Example - Common Generation Tutorials](./gse-gen-common.md)